ArgoHyperion/Frame-Focused-Seat-Occupancy-Detection-YOLOv8/README.md

 ---

-This repository implements a lightweight seat occupancy detection system using a pre-trained YOLOv8 model on preprocessed frame.
+This repository implements a lightweight seat occupancy detection system using a pre-trained YOLOv8 model on processed frames.

 ## **Methodology**
 ### **1. Region of Interest (ROI):**